SIMEXP/lab-documentation/source/tutorials/submit_pr.rst

 Collaborative working is a key concept of `GitHub <https://github.com/>`_, and as many other groups, we are intensely using this tool for our projects.
 You will find lot of github repository examples on `our github organization <https://github.com/SIMEXP>`_.

 One important concept is the pull request (PR), or in other terms: requesting for your local code changes to be added into the mainstream code.
+This step is usually followed by a code review, from one of the main contributor of the original repository.

 Pre-requisites
 ::::::::::::::